Free to attend – Register below

-Please join us for our reimagined Learning Landscape Online (LLO) symposium which will bring together leading national and international specialists on the theme of: The importance of valuing your local place in a post-Covid world, from the 8th – 11th July 2020.
+Please join us for our reimagined Learning Landscape Online (LLO) symposium which will bring together leading national and international specialists on the theme of: Living local: learning through place for a sustainable future, from the 18th – 20th March 2021.

 Ordinarily, the Learning Landscape Symposium (LLS) is organised by landscape charity, the Burrenbeo Trust as a weekend event in Kinvara, Co.
-Galway – 2020 would have been the 9th consecutive year.
+Galway.
 Under usual circumstances, it is a great annual gathering of place-based, outdoor and environmental educators, teachers and community activists and citizens both from across Ireland and internationally.
-This year, in light of worldwide events, we have decided to hold an online symposium with the intention of reaching a wider, more global audience and using our platform to inspire global climate action through a connection with local place.
+This year, in light of the continuing restrictions, we have decided to hold an online symposium with the intention of reaching a wider, more global audience and using our platform to inspire a sustainable future through a connection with local place.

 Featuring keynote speakers, workshops and webinars, there will be the usual emphasis on using our locality as a learning resource through different principles and practice in place-based learning.
-This year we will also be exploring the possibilities of harnessing this pause in the tempo of everyday life to reconnect with our local heritage.
+This year we will also be exploring the possibilities of harnessing this continued pause in the tempo of everyday life to reconnect with our local heritage.
 How do we develop our sense of place?
 What are the implications of disconnecting from it?
-Can we develop global citizens, starting with local stewardship post Covid as life starts to resume its usual pace?
 Are there ways in which local landscapes can feed into education and learning in a meaningful way?

 Who should attend the event?